German Wirehaired Pointing Dog

 These dogs are not prone to suffering from any specific medical conditions that cause hair loss.

-Nutrition of the German Wirehaired Pointing Dog
+German Wirehaired Pointing Dog: Grooming

-Health of the German Wirehaired Pointing Dog
+German Wirehaired Pointing Dog: Health

 The average lifespan for a German Wirehaired Pointer is between 13-15 years.